Christianity and domestic violence: Bible

 Bible verses are often used to justify domestic abuse, such as those that refer to male superiority and female submission.
 Others counter that the use of violence is a misinterpreted view of the male role.
 For instance, Eve (Genesis 2-3), is seen by some Christians to be disobedient to patriarchal God and man, and to many a generalized symbol of womanhood that must be submissive and subject to discipline, while others disagree with this interpretation.

 Christian domestic discipline

 A subculture known as Christian domestic discipline (CDD) promotes spanking of wives by their husbands as a form of punishment.
-While its advocates rely on Biblical interpretations to support the practice, advocates for victims of domestic violence describe CDD as a form of abuse and controlling behavior.
+While its advocates rely on Biblical interpretations to support the practice, advocates for victims of domestic violence describe it as a form of abuse and controlling behavior.
 Others describe the practice as a simple sexual fetish and an outlet for sadomasochistic desires.
 Christian conservative radio host Bryan Fischer said to the Huffington Post that it was a "horrifying trend – bizarre, twisted, unbiblical and un-Christian".